 Are you interested in pursuing a career in the craft beer industry?
 The Craft Beer Trade Certificate is an interdisciplinary program that provides an overview of the art, science, technology, and business aspects of the craft beer industry.
-The program is delivered face-to-face, on the Ellensburg campus only, and spans three quarters (30 weeks) and is designed to be challenging and interactive.
+The program is delivered face-to-face, on the Ellensburg campus only, and spans three quarters (30 weeks).
+The program is designed to be challenging and interactive.
 Students learn about the craft beer trade using a variety of approaches including lab work, hands on experience, lectures, field trips, and industry speakers.
 In order to receive the certificate, students must earn a grade of B- or above in each of the four courses.

 Click below to watch a video about our program!

 The Craft Beer Trade Certificate is split in to four courses.
 Each course is ten weeks long.
 Students should plan on starting in the fall (late September) and finish in the spring (mid June); exceptions may be made based on the applicant’s skills and knowledge level.